Kuntala Kumari Sabat

 Kuntala Kumari Sabat (1901–1938) was an Odia poet during colonial India.
 She was one of the women poets who came into prominence from Odisha during India's freedom struggle.
 She was multifaceted personality.
 She was a physician, writer, poet, editor, leader of nationalist movement and social worker.
-She was honored with Utkala Bharati in 1925.
+She was honored with Utkala Bharati in 1925.She had a one son named Jagmohan Das.
+Grandson name Rudramohan Das and Chidananda Das.

 Early life

-She was born on February 8, 1900, at Jagadalpur in erstwhile princely state of Bastar.
+Kuntala Kumari Sabat was born on February 8, 1901, at Jagadalpur in erstwhile capital city of the princely state of Bastar,(now in Chhattisgarh).
 Her father Daniel Sabat was a physician.
 Her mother's name was Monika Sabat.
 Her maternal grandfather was from Dandamukundapur, Puri.
 Her father moved to Bastar and converted to Christianity before her birth.
 Soon after her birth she moved to Burma with her family.

 She spent her early childhood in Burma.
 Her father remarried while at Burma and Kuntala returned to Odisha with her Mother.
 She settled in Khordha with her mother after returning from Burma.
 In spite of total lack of women's education her mother's perseverance allowed her to receive a good education.
 She studied from Ravenshaw Girls High School and continued her education in Orissa Medical School, Cuttack (Now Srirama Chandra Bhanja Medical College and Hospital).
 She earned her L.M.P (Licentiate Medical Practitioners) degree in 1921 with a gold medal.
-She was fluent in Odia, Hindi, Bengali, English and Burmese.
-She had a son named Jagmohan Das.
-Grandson name Rudramohan Das and he has two daughters Subhamayi Subhashree Das and Debashree Das.
+She was fluent in Odia, Hindi, Bengali, English and Burmese.She had a one son named Jagmohan Das.
+Grandson name Rudramohan Das and Chidananda Das.
+Rudramohan has two daughters Subhamayi Subhashree Das and Debashree Das,and Chidananda has one son Chandrakanta Das..